-To adapt a common expression: “The bigger they [think they] are, the harder they fall.”
+To adopt a common expression: “The bigger they [think they] are, the harder they fall.”

-So, let’s start by exploring DSM’s introductory bird’s eye view of pathological narcissism.
+Let’s start by exploring DSM’s introductory bird’s-eye view of pathological narcissism.
 For everything below will derive from this pithy description:

 A pervasive pattern of grandiosity (in fantasy or behavior), need for admiration, and lack of empathy.